kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+Scheduling stops cluster-wide when the API server is unavailable, which is not specific to this feature.
+The `PreBind` status patch fails, so the pod stays unbound and is retried.
+Already-bound pods are unaffected.
+Kubelet keeps enforcing cgroups from the last observed pod status, and running containers are not affected.
+Quota enforcement runs inside the API server, so it is also unavailable when the API server is down.

 ###### What are other known failure modes?

 <!--